Digital Talk: March – May 2020

 Inspired by LU’UM’s work with the artist Michael Dudeck, the collective chose the name Digital Temple for the weekly gatherings in cyberspace.
 To use a seemingly so preoccupied term but at the same time vague notion is intentionally starting some potential unease in the people joining the meetings.
-In order to shake up the meaning of the belief systems (religious, ideological, idealistic) we have to challenge ourselves to question them.
-Only by going to a deep reflection of our thought system, reaching a conscious state of mind of our position in relation to others, can we reach towards finding a common ground.
-This is a process that needs to be always in motion, never resting.
+In order to shake up the meaning of belief systems we have to question them.
 The greatest challenge is to balance a certain naivety with a sensitive mind for deconstructing belief systems.
 Especially for many of us that have an academical background and are used to certain patterns of knowledge production it is hard to learn to be naive in a positive sense again.
 The french situationists in the 1960’s were following the question of how to research the way of how the geographical environment influences the emotional behaviour of the individual.
 The dérive as “a mode of experimental behavior linked to the conditions of urban society: a technique of rapid passage through varied ambiance”’ required a certain naivety and impartiality from the psychogeographer (Situationalist Internationale).
-The way the Digital Temple has been started giving space for experimental behaviour and a certain naivety gave the attendees the possibility to build the temple in a conceptual sense from the scratch.
-The presentations and discussions became the construction material for building the temple.
+The Digital Temple has been started giving space for experimental behaviour and the presentations and discussions became the construction material for building the temple.

 Architect and theorist Pier Vittorio Aureli describes how the temple originally was not a building but simply a space separated from everything else.
 Temenos, from the Greek temno, “to cut”, enclosed a space whose emptiness signified a zone of respect where everyday activities were suspended (Aureli 2016).
 In these chaotic days of the pandemic, one loses oneself scrolling through the social media feeds, becoming numb over the sheer amount of information.
 Everybody seems to be scared of missing out and at the same time producing content like never before, desperately trying to keep up to speed with the accelerating change around us.
 The Digital Temple has to be seen as part of this phenomena, but the illusion of separating its space from the chaos of information and the everyday and accepting uncertainty together comforted us.